 If a famine arise in the land, or a pestilence, or corrupt air, or blasting, or locust, or mildew, if their enemy afflict them besieging the gates, whatsoever plague, whatsoever infirmity,

 Why do we want to picture God as an evil deity like some Zeus who sends pestilence on the land?
-In the Antonine Plague of the 2nd century, Christians took care of the sick and their world vision was that plagues were not sent by a capricious deity (“Zeus”), but the side-effect of a damaged Creation effected by Original Sin.
+In the Antonine Plague of the 2nd century, Christians took care of the sick and their world vision was that plagues were not sent by a capricious deity (“Zeus”), but the side-effect of a damaged Creation affected by Original Sin.

 If God gave a person sickness, then it is doubtful how God is willing to heal.
-Jesus healed people whereever he went, and still does today, so it is clear that God heals and does not send sickness.
+Jesus healed people wherever he went, and still does today, so it is clear that God heals and does not send sickness.